kalisio/feathers-distributed/README.md

 Our [tests](https://github.com/kalisio/feathers-distributed/blob/master/test/index.test.js) contain a good example for this use case.

-> To make it work all node must share the same authentication configuration (i.e. secret)
+> To make it work all nodes must share the same authentication configuration (i.e. secret)

 ## License